IsaacCavallaro/IsaacCavallaro_T3A1/README.md

 ---
 <a name="q10"/></a>
 # Q10: Explain how arrays can be manipulated in JavaScript, using examples from the JavaScript programming language

+### Link to code for array manipulation:
+- Click [here](https://github.com/IsaacCavallaro/IsaacCavallaro_T3A1/blob/main/arrayManipulation.js) for the array manipulation code.

 ---